Vitaliy-Grigoriev/Protocol-Analyzer/README.md

   * Managed Socket Pool for unique interface to take and control sockets;
   * UDP Socket interface;
   * RAW Socket interface;
-  * Netlink interface for interact with Linux Kernel;
+  * Netlink socket interface for interact with Linux Kernel;
   * Create two error interfaces: POSIX-oriented, C++ exceptions.

-* Development an unique interface for describing the Network Protocol;
+* Development an interface for describing the structure of Network Protocol;
   * Implement libJSON as submodule of framework for parsing input configs.

-* Development an unique interface for create Tasks and manage them;
+* Development an interface for create Tasks and manage them;
-* Development an unique interface for store Global information and Settings in runtime;
+* Development an interface for store Global information and Settings in runtime;
-* Development main data class for working with binary data and build all infrastructure around it;
+* ✓ Development main data class for working with binary data and build all infrastructure around it;
-* Create a low-level and high-level API for analyzer library.
+* Create a low-level and high-level API for analyzer library;
-* Development Callback infrastructure through the framework.
+* ✓ Development Callback infrastructure through the framework.

 --------------
 <h2><b>Requirements for building the project</b></h2>